calebcross/calebcross.github.io/README.md

 GatsbyJS is based on React, so the template uses a bunch of React components behind the scenes.
 These components can be found in `src/components` in case you wish to create more or edit the current ones.
 With the exception of a couple GatsbyJS-specific components being imported, everything else is traditional React.

 One thing to note is that if you wish to query data in one of the components, you can do so with the `<StaticQuery/>` component that comes with GatsbyJs.
-For more information, [click here](https://www.gatsbyjs.com/docs/static-query/#reach-skip-nav).
+For more information, see the Gatsby docs on StaticQuery: https://www.gatsbyjs.com/docs/static-query/#reach-skip-nav.

 ### Adding or Updating Pages